Young Playwrights Festival

 You should expect a vibrant discussion of your work, professional and helpful artists with whom to work, full rehearsals with your artistic team, and opportunities to re-write and re-work your play.
 The Festival culminates in a script-in-hand public reading of your work.

 All selected playwrights must be available for the entire duration of the festival.
+The O'Neill does not provide housing or travel for festival attendees.

 Advice to Young Playwrights